 Although there are pictures showering the Internet showing people performing yoga poses on their boards or toting their adorable pets while they ride, stand up paddle boarding does not always have to be this wild.

 Many inquisitive riders question whether their age or size will be a factor in their ability to ride their board.
 There are varying boards and situations that can work with just about any age and size.
 As long as a rider is willing to put forth effort and patience, stand up paddle boarding will be possible.

-Racing stand up paddle boards offer a slimmer width and can generate face speeds, which are perfect for down winders and open ocean competitions.
+Racing boards offer a slimmer width and can generate face speeds, which are perfect for down winders and open ocean competitions.
 These boards tend to be a little more challenging for beginners but are a supreme choice for elite racers.

-Within minutes, most first time paddle boarders are up and out in the water moments after grabbing their stand up paddle board.
+Within minutes, most first-time paddlers are up and out on the water moments after grabbing their paddleboard.
 As long as you follow some basic guidelines, making way in the water will happen with ease.

 When paddling, a rider must always make sure that they are clear of any other paddlers in the area.
 With winds and currents going in the same direction it becomes very easy for paddlers to somehow end up in the same place.
 These large boards can hurt if they collide with someone else, so to ensure safety, look out for other paddlers.

 With any water sport, the water itself has to be respected.
 A paddler must know their own physical strength as well as swimming abilities before they set out for extreme stand up paddle boarding.
 Stand up paddlers must be mindful of the wind as well.
 When standing on a paddleboard, the rider becomes a sail in the wind.
 When weather conditions take a drastic turn, riders should lay flat on their boards and paddle using their arms.